 The Old Ways in Rappahannock

-It is often difficult to find goods made in America, much less locally by hand.
-But in Rappahannock County, there are those who preserve techniques developed generations before industrialization.
-These individuals are not just helping the local economy and the environment; they are also preserving American art forms.
-This is the fifth in a series of articles about Rappahannock residents proud to carry on the work of artisans of bygone days by doing things “the old way.”
+It is often difficult to find goods made in the United States, much less made locally by hand.
+But in Rappahannock County, there are people who preserve old techniques that were developed generations before industrialization.
+These individuals are not just protecting the environment and helping the local economy; they are also preserving American art forms.
+This is the third in a series of articles about Rappahannock residents who are proud to carry on the work of artisans of bygone days by doing things “the old way.”

 “If it tastes good you’re likely to eat it,” says Sylvie Rowand of Laughing Duck Gardens and Cookery.
 And there are lots of tasty foods at Rowand’s home in Harris Hollow.
 All year through Rowand is planting, harvesting, preserving or preparing food.
 She must buy items such as coffee and olive oil from other regions, but most of the food Rowand utilizes comes straight from her farm, from neighboring farms and orchards, and from the wild, just like in the days before gasoline and supermarkets.

 “It started as a way to save money and be environmentally friendly,” she said, “but this kind of life just makes sense to me.
 I mean, why buy peaches picked green from Argentina in December when you can buy higher quality and better tasting peaches here in July, and then preserve them for later?”

 Rowand and her husband, Keith, moved from Washington, D.C., to their rural farm in Rappahannock County in 2006, where she eventually started Laughing Duck Gardens and Cookery.
 Although a master’s degree in business and work in commercial real-estate management gave her the know-how to start her own business, her upbringing on France’s Reunion Island, located in the Indian Ocean, greatly influenced her specialty.